£30.00

 Rim Height - the overall height of the rim, measured to the highest point of the rim’s profile.

-Mavic GEL 280 wheel rims, hailing from France and in production during the 1980s (yet still new & unused after all this time!).
-Made from aluminium and weighing in at 640 grams (the weight and price displayed are for a pair of rims) - incredibly lightweight for a pair of rims at that time.
+O.G.K. bar end plugs (or caps, or stoppers if you prefer), hailing from Japan and in production from the 1970s to the 1980s (yet still new & unused after all this time).
+Made from plastic and weighing in at 16 grams (for the pair).
 A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike.

 OVERVIEW